coolsam726/jetstream-inertia-generator/README.md

 The generated vue files are placed under the Pages/Books folder in the js folder.

 * Finally, run `yarn watch, yarn dev or yarn prod` to compile the assets.
 There you have your CRUD.
+## Roles, permissions and Sidebar Menu:
+* By Default, generation of a module generates the following permissions:
+    - index
+    - create
+    - show
+    - edit
+    - delete

+* The naming convention for permissions is ${module-name}.${perm} e.g payments.index, users.create etc.
+* This package manages access control using policies.
+Each generated module generates a policy with the default laravel actions:
+    - viewAny, view, store, update, delete, restore, forceDelete The permissions generated above are checked in these policies.
+If you need to modify any of the access permissions, policies is where to look.

+* Special permissions MUST also be generated to control access to the sidebar menus.
+These permissions SHOULD NOT contain two parts separated with a dot, but only one part.
+* Menus are configured in a json file published at `./resources/js/Layouts/Jig/Menu.json`.
+    - For all menu items, the json key MUST match the permision that controls that menu.
+A permission without any verb is generated when generating each module for this very purpose.
+For example, generating a `payments` module will generate a `payments` permission.
+      Then the menu for payments must have `payments` as the json key.
+    - For parent menus and any other menus which may not match any module, you have to create a permission with the key name to control its access.
+For example, if you have a parent menu called `master-data` you have to generate a permission with the same name.

 ### Testing